jart/blink/README.md

   programs must be run using the `blinkenlights` command with the `-r` flag.

+## Filesystems

+When Blink is built with the VFS feature enabled (`--enable-vfs`), it comes with three default filesystems:
+- `hostfs`: A filesystem that mirrors a certain directory on the host's filesystem.
+Files on `hostfs` mounts have everything read from and written directly to the corresponding host directory, with the exception of `st_dev` and `st_ino` fields. `st_dev` is managed by Blink's VFS subsystem, while `st_ino` is calculated using a hash function based on the host's `st_dev` and `st_ino` value.
+- `proc`: A filesystem that emulates Linux's `/proc` using information available to Blink.
+- `devfs`: A filesystem that emulates Linux's `/dev`.
+Currently, this is only a wrapper for `hostfs`.

+When Blink is launched, these default mount points are added:
+- `/` of type `hostfs` pointing to the corresponding host directory.
+This is determined by querying `$BLINK_PREFIX` and the `-C` parameter in order and falls back to `/` if neither are available.
+- `/proc` of type `proc`.
+- `/dev` of type `devfs`.
+- `/SytemRoot` of type `hostfs` pointing to the host's root `/`.

+It is possbile for programs to add additional mount points by using the `mount` syscall (for `hostfs` mounts, pass the path to the directory on the _host_ as the `source` argument), but see the quirks below.

 ## Quirks

 Here's the current list of Blink's known quirks and tradeoffs.